ucsd-ml-arts/generative-audio-benjamin-chang-1/README.md

 ## Abstract

-The goal of this project is to create a generative audio network which produces new music in the style of Beethovan piano music.
-This is done using a RNN so that the music can hopefully build off of its previous parts.
-Generating new music belonging to Beethovan using ML is awesome because it allows us to listen to music that Beethovan may have written.
+The goal of this project is to try to prove that it is possible to use generative and interpolation audio networks to replicate particular music genres.
+In particular, this project aims to create new music in the future funk genre using GANSynth to interpolate between various instruments and Performance RNN to produce different tracks.
+This will be done by manipulating parameters in the The Future Funk lyrics will likely be added later to the generated music.

+The idea is as follows: 1.
+Generate Music tracks using Performance RNN
+                        2. Perform signal manipulation as needed
+                        3. Combine tracks using GANSynth

 "Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
 Also could describe future directions."